cloudfoundry/docs-bosh/content/links.md

         conn: {from: conn}
 ```

+There are two possible ways to fix this:
-To fix this, either the `provides` section of the providing job in the release manifest could be added to rename the link using `as`, or a second release could be introduced to provide a backup job with a different link name or type.
+* Add the `provides` section of the providing job in the release manifest to rename the link using the `as` property.
+* Introduce a second release to provide a backup job with a different link name or type.

 ___

 ## Links FAQ

 Q: What characters are valid for link names?<br/>
-A: Unicode characters are permitted for naming.
+A: All Unicode characters can be used in names.
 However a name cannot begin with a colon (`:`).

 Q: When are cross-deployment links resolved?<br/>
 A: They are only resolved during a deployment of the consumer.
-The provider is ready for consumption after the successful deploy of the provider deployment.
+The provider is ready for consumption after a successful deploy of the provider deployment.

 Q: If a cross-deployment provider is deleted what happens to the consumer?<br/>
-A: Nothing happens to a consumer until a redeploy of the consumer deployment.
-Recreating consumer VMs in a deployment will preserve the existing values provided to it.
-Although, there is no guarantee that the provider will be available.
-If the provider is no longer providing the link on redeploy, that link will no longer resolve.
+A: Consumers will continue to have access to the link until the consumer deployment is redeployed.
+Consumer VMs can be recreated without losing the links' values.
+On redeployment, links will no longer resolve if the provider is no longer available.

 Q: Are releases the only entities that can provide and consume links?<br/>
 A: No, there are other entities that can provide links, such as [manual links](links-manual.md), and [external links](links-api.md).
 There are also [custom link providers](links.md#custom-provider-definitions) which variables can use to [consume some DNS values](dns.md#dns-variables-integration).